 Autogeek’s 13th Annual Detail Fest will be a full two-day car show with both days being judged and trophies being awarded in multiple categories.

-This weekend, our 13th Annual Detail Fest & Car Show will provide you with access to industry insiders, vendors and other car enthusiasts.
-Thank you for joining us for what promises to be our best event yet.
-Welcome to Autogeek and have a great weekend!
+March 17-18, 2018 weekend, was our 13th Annual Detail Fest & Car Show that provided you with access to industry insiders, vendors and other car enthusiasts.
+Thank you for joining us for what promised to be our best event yet.